an3urysm/live-share/docs/collab-vs.md

 ![Animation of concurrent debugging](media/co-debug.gif)

-## Detaching, attaching, or reattaching to a co-debugging session
+### Detaching and reattaching

-Since guests may wish to stop debugging temporarily, they can simply click the "stop" icon in the debug toolbar to detatch the debugger without affecting the host or other guests.
+As a guest, you may wish to stop debugging temporarily.
+Fortunatley, you can simply click the "stop" icon in the debug toolbar to detatch the debugger without affecting the host or other guests.

 If you've updated settings so that as a guest you do not auto-attach to a co-debugging session or if you simply want to re-attach later, you can simply select the desired running debugging session from the "Select Startup Item..." dropdown...